jayhere1/jayhere1/README.md

 - 👋 Hi, I’m Jay
-- 👀 I’m interested in Python and AWS.
+- 👀 I’m a Full stack developer working with Python, Vue and AWS.
 - 🌱 I’m currently learning Java, Scala, Spark and AWS.
 - 💞️ I’m looking to collaborate on open source projects related to these.
 - 📫 How to reach me jay.veer1@protonmail.com